erjoniP/backend-challenge/README.md

 - **Storage Layer**: MongoDB for source configuration
 - **Monitoring Layer**: Elasticsearch/Kibana for metrics
 - **Security Layer**: Encryption for sensitive data

-## Contributing
-1. Fork the repository
-2. Create your feature branch
-3. Commit your changes
-4. Push to the branch
-5. Create a new Pull Request

-## License
-ISC

-## Support
-For support, please open an issue in the repository.

 # Backend Challenge: Google Workspace Event Integration